Ninja-kitten/game-of-life/README.md

 5. If the simulation is infinite, just keep running.
 But if the world becomes empty or stabilizes, the simulation should halt and ask the user to press “enter” to exit the program.

+Resources:
+-Added the ifndef etc. based on the suggestions of my friend Rio.
+-Sleep(), setParam() and cin.get() additions based off answers found on cplusplus forums